 - When I quit drinking, I immediately began taking a standard B-Complex supplement, which contained 100 mg of thiamine.

-- I no longer take thiamine because I have restored my natural levels through supplementation – and since I do not drink, I no longer suffer any symptoms of thiamine deficiency.
+- I no longer take this because I have restored my natural levels through supplementation – and since I do not drink, I no longer suffer any symptoms of thiamine deficiency.

 Alcoholics who begin supplementing with thiamine usually begin to feel noticeably better.
 They also tend to notice a drastic improvement of cognitive functions, including memory and judgment.
-This was certainly the case when I began taking thiamine.
+This was certainly the case when I began taking this vitamin.

 Scientific Research On Vitamin B-1 Dosage For Alcoholics

-Many studies have demonstrated that using thiamine for alcohol withdrawal is highly effective for restoring cognitive functions, as well as nervous system and circulatory health.
+Many studies have demonstrated that using vitamin B-1 for withdrawal is highly effective for restoring cognitive functions, as well as nervous system and circulatory health.
 For our purposes here, recent research has led to some relevant conclusions:

-- In a controlled study, 200 mg of thiamine per day improved neurological symptoms in alcoholics (source)
+- In a controlled study, 200 mg of vitamin B-1 per day improved neurological symptoms in alcoholics (source)

-- For alcoholics in withdrawal, several small doses of thiamine spread throughout the day may be more effective than one or two megadoses (source)
+- For alcoholics in withdrawal, several small doses of this vitamin spread throughout the day may be more effective than one or two megadoses (source)